 Designing a Map

 The following section describes how to design a Map based on the data you have collected in ActivityInfo.
-You can select fields from your Forms and Subforms or use other Reports that include a Geographic Source to display your data on various maps.
+You can select fields from your Forms and Subforms that include a Geographic Source to display your data on various maps.

 When you design a Form that collects geographic information, you can display the data collected in your Records on a Map visualization.

 You can collect geographic information using a Geographic Point field to collect specific coordinates or by referencing the built-in geographic Database of ActivityInfo to collect information related to a geographic area.
 Both are considered Geography Sources.